-- Correctness and reliability: - Success relative to the strength of the specification. - Hard to meaningfully prove anything for strong spec. - Severity of a failure is not considered. - Some failures are worse than others. - Safety revolves around a restricted specification. - Robustness focuses on everything not specified.
+- Correctness and reliability:

+- Success relative to complexity of the specification.

+- Hard to meaningfully prove anything for full spec.

+- Severity of a failure is not considered.

+- Some failures are worse than others.

+- Safety focuses on a hazard specification.

+- Robustness focuses on everything not specified.